Sunday, 29 April 2018

 └── shared

-directory.
-If right after that the user navigates to the single-player page we want to download only the content of the single-player
+Once the user opens the home screen we want to load all files from the home directory, together with the shared directory.
+If right after that the user navigates to the single-player page we want to download only the content of the single-player directory, etc.

 Using this directory structure, we can easily distribute the application development among the individual team members by providing one such bounded context per a developer, for instance.